teamputtygen/hn-docs/docs/administrator/monitoring.rst

 it contains specific and precise ACLs, such that only specific users, groups and organisation members with the appropriate rights have access to this information.

-This resource is key for other new features, such as the :ref:`accounting` feature, as well as the extended :ref:`quota` functionality.
+This resource is key for other new features, such as the :ref:`accounting` feature.

 The REST resource providing this functionality is called *virtual-machine* and can be used, for example, to query the following information: